CyVerse-learning-materials/SciApps_guide/step5.rst

       ..
 Note::
         The example here is using Chromosome 9 only.
 And the Manhattan plot is pre-configured to display the same Chromosome.
 For your own data, use the options on the left side to check a specific Chromosome, or all Chromosomes of your specific genome.

-   3. Use the options on the left side for P-values adjustments, specifying species, chromosome, and neighbouring window size, or display Q-Q plot.
+   3. Use the options on the left side for P-values adjustments, specifying species, chromosome, neighbouring window size, and display Q-Q plot.

       ..
 Tip::
         Both Manhattan plot and Q-Q plot are interactive with all of the options.